Office of Academic Affairs

 - MILITARY SCIENCE

-The Department of Aerospace Studies offers four-, three-, and two-year academic and training programs towards a commission in the United States Air Force.
-A one-year program is also offered to highly-qualified bachelor’s and master’s degree students who meet critical Air Force officer accession requirements.
-The programs are designed to develop officers who have a broad understanding and high growth potential.
-Cadets participate in dialogues, problem solving, and other planning activities designed to develop leaders and managers.
-These goals are achieved through formal academic classes, physical fitness training, and Leadership Laboratory, a 2-hour weekly practical military training session.
-Qualified undergraduate or graduate students may apply for Air Force Reserve Officer Training Corps (AFROTC).
+The Department of Aerospace Studies offers three and four year academic and training programs towards a commission in the United States Air Force.
+The Air Force Reserve Officer Training Corps (AFROTC) program is designed to develop officers in the USAF through leadership and academic training.
+Cadets participate in dialogues, problem solving, and other planning activities.
+Program goals are achieved through formal academic classes, physical fitness training, and Leadership Laboratory (a 2-hour weekly military training session).
+Qualified undergraduate or specially qualified graduate students may apply for AFROTC.
 The program accepts students from most of the local two- and four-year community colleges and universities.
-Contact the Department for information on open enrollment procedures for non-Sacramento State students.
+Contact the Department (www.csus.edu/afrotc/) for information on open enrollment procedures for non-Sacramento State students.

-As one of the prerequisites for commissioning, each cadet must attend either a four-week or extended field training encampment.
+As one of the prerequisites for commissioning, each cadet must attend a three-week field training encampment.
 This training is conducted at an Air Force base during the summer, normally between a cadet's sophomore and junior years.
-Field training emphasizes military orientation, academics, physical fitness training, leadership exercises, teamwork, job specialty briefings, military drill, and ceremonies.
+Field training emphasizes military orientation, academics, physical fitness training, leadership exercises, teamwork, job specialty briefings, military drill and ceremonies.

 Upon completion of the AFROTC program and all requirements for a bachelor's degree, cadets are commissioned as second lieutenants and serve a minimum of four years in the Air Force.
 Graduate students are eligible for an Air Force commission upon successful completion of the AFROTC program even if they have not completed their graduate degree.
-AFROTC students may compete to be selected and enter pilot or navigator training after commissioning.
-Pilot and navigator training are highly selective career fields and the competition is intense.
+AFROTC students may compete to be selected and enter pilot, combat systems operator (“CSO”-navigators, weapon system operators, etc.), remotely piloted aircraft pilot, or air battle manager training after commissioning.
+These career fields, particularly pilot, are highly selective career fields and the competition is intense.
 Other commissionees go on active duty in specialties consistent with their academic majors, their desires, and the needs of the Air Force.
 Commissionees may request a delay from entry on active duty to continue their education, or they may apply for Air Force sponsored graduate study to begin immediately upon entering on active duty service.

-AFROTC offers scholarships to qualified students.
-The competition for these scholarships is highly competitive.
-Scholarships usually provide for tuition, books, lab and incidental fees, and a tax-free $250 monthly stipend for freshmen cadets, $300 stipend for sophomore cadets, $350 stipend for junior cadets, and $400 stipend for senior cadets.
+AFROTC may offer scholarships to qualified students.
+Less than 20% of AFROTC cadets are on scholarships and they are highly competitive.
+Scholarships usually provide for tuition, books, lab and incidental fees, and a tax-free monthly stipend ranging from $300-$500.

 Students who desire a commission in the U.S. Army participate in both the academic portion of the program and in the leadership laboratories and extracurricular activities designed to enhance their leadership and technical skills.
 They wear uniforms to leadership laboratories and selected classes and become ROTC cadets.
 Students may be cadets in the lower division courses without incurring a military obligation.
 Students participating in the upper division precommissioning program incur a military obligation.
 See below for details.
 Extracurricular activities for cadets include an intercollegiate sports team (Ranger Challenge), the university color guard, military honor society, a rifle/pistol team, and opportunities to participate in field training exercises.